 The short version: The concept of Cultural Maturity presents a sophisticated guiding framework for making sense of and addressing the core tasks of our time.
 It provides a no-nonsense, yet compelling general guiding story, one able to get beyond familiar political, religious, and philosophical ideologies.
 And it goes further to offer detailed theoretical perspective for confronting the critical personal and cultural challenges ahead and separating wheat from chaff with regard to the kind of thinking the future will require.

-Three new books by Charles Johnston are now out and available in both print and e-book form.
+Four new books by Charles Johnston are now out and available in both print and e-book form.
 (See the ICD Press section for descriptions.)

 Cultural Maturity: a Guidebook for the Future (with an Introduction to the Ideas of Creative Systems Theory) is a more lengthy effort (630 pages) intended for those interested in an in-depth emersion in culturally mature perspective.